Minimizing Visible Edges in Polyhedra: Proof of

 We modify $\mathcal{A}$ as follows.
 For each point $q\in Q$ consider the two incident arcs, say $a_1,a_2\in \mathcal{A}$.
 Extend one of them, say $a_1$ along a great circle beyond $q$ until it hits another arc.
 Note that $a_1$ was originally shorter than a great semicircle; also, both $a_1$ and its extension lie in a same face of $S$, which is contained in a hemisphere.
 Thus, the extended arc is still shorter than a great semicircle.
 We obtain a pairwise noncrossing arrangement $\mathcal{A}'$ of arcs of great circles, each of which is shorter than a semicircle.
 This implies that the $\mathcal{A}'$ does not contain lenses.

-We further modify the arrangement $\mathcal{A}'$ as in \cref{sec:simple}: For every point $s\in S$ that is the endpoint of three or more arcs in $\mathcal A'$ but does not lie in the relative interior of any arc of $\mathcal A'$, then we perturb the arrangement in a neighborhood of $s$ to create a swirl.
+We further modify the arrangement $\mathcal{A}'$ as in \cref{sec:simple}: For every point $s\in S$ that is the endpoint of three or more arcs in $\mathcal A'$ but does not lie in the relative interior of any arc of $\mathcal A'$, we perturb the arrangement in a neighborhood of $s$ so that the endpoint of each arc incident to $s$ is re-routed to the interior of the next arc (refer to \cref{fig:6edge:2}).
 Denote by $\mathcal{A}''$ the resulting arrangement of noncrossing arcs, and let $\mathcal{G}$ be its contact graph introduced in \cref{sec:simple}.